- ID Cards

 Q. How do I get my fingerprints taken for employment at UCSF?

-A. Have your hiring manager complete a Request for Sensitive Employee Fingerprinting Form (campus employee) or UCSF Medical Center Request for Fingerprint Form (medical center employee).
-If prints are needed for professional licensing, complete and bring the form.
-After this, make an appointment.
+A. Have your hiring manager complete a Request for Sensitive Employee Fingerprinting Form (campus employee).
+If fingerprints are needed for professional licensing, complete and bring the form.
+Then make an appointment.
+UCSF will cover the cost of a fingerprint for a “sensitive” position.
+For all other fingerprint services the applicant will be assessed a fee.

 Q. How do I know if I need my fingerprints taken for employment?